ihmcrobotics/ihmc-java-ros2-communication/docs/Making a release.md

 located in `ros2-msg-to-idl-generator/src/test/java`
 with `ihmc-java-ros2-communication/ros2-msg-to-idl-generator` set as the working directory.

+Note: This currently doesn't convert the generated files to Unix line endings

 ###### Generate test messages

 If there are no changes to the .msg to .idl parser, you can ignore this step.